One Temple Budget Model

 The new model is intended to provide a stronger framework for institutional stewardship and strategic decision-making while ensuring resources are allocated in ways that support the University’s mission and long-term sustainability.

-The most significant change is that Temple will no longer operate as a collection of individual revenue centers, instead:
+The most significant change is that Temple will no longer operate as a collection of individual revenue centers.
+The Task Force's recommendations for how this new model should function include the following key elements:

 What does “One Temple” mean?